risk-first/website/docs/practices/Testing.md

 - Is it going to connect to third-party systems?
 If so, I should build [System Integration Tests](https://en.wikipedia.org/wiki/System_integration_testing) to cover the [Dependency Risk](../risks/Dependency-Risk.md) associated with this, and the chance that in the future, the interface will change.
 - Does my code do what I expect?
 I probably should build a [Unit Test](https://en.wikipedia.org/wiki/Unit_testing) to mitigate [Complexity Risk](../risks/Complexity-Risk.md).
 - Will users understand the software I build for them?
-I should probably do some [Beta Testing](https://en.wikipedia.org/wiki/Software_testing#Beta_testing) or [Corridor Testing](https://www.usability.gov/what-and-why/glossary/corridor-testing.html) to mitigate [Visiblity Risk](Visibility-Risk).
+I should probably do some [Beta Testing](https://en.wikipedia.org/wiki/Software_testing#Beta_testing) or [Corridor Testing](https://www.usability.gov/what-and-why/glossary/corridor-testing.html) to mitigate [Invisibility Risk](../risks/Communication-Risk#Invisibility-Risk).
 - To go live, am I going to need some piece of real-world paperwork?
 Test the process ahead-of-time to expose all the [Hidden Risks](../thinking/Glossary.md#hidden-risk)

 ## Where It's Used